 4. Converter Apps Or Websites

 This method works with both PCs and smartphones, despite some of the functions may appear differently.
 You have the choice of using online converter websites for a one-time job and a few pages or installing converter apps onto your device for long-term use and a faster process.
 In this case, you’ll need to find an app from the app store to download it onto your device first.
+Click here to download one of the most popular PDF Converter tools.

 For online converters, open your web browser and search for free file converter websites.
 Most will be titled ‘PDF to JPEG’ converter for instance.
 Once the web page has loaded click on the ‘drag here’ for IOS or ‘open file’ for android and Windows.